atomone-hub/townhalls/AtomOneMeeting2.md

 The Nakamoto Coefficient is 5.

-### Staking.atom.one & gov.atom.one
-* AtomOne Staking dApp v2 is a work in progress.
-At this stage we have a design for the new user interface that should cover most of the community’s requests along with some of our own ideas.

-### Newsletter

-* The first AiB AtomOne newsletter released last week.
-Sign up now for progress updates in the next [newsletter](https://atom.one/#newsletter)

-### Keplr Integration
-* ATONE has officially been [integrated in Keplr wallet](https://x.com/keplrwallet/status/1922978693065974206)

 ### Docs
 * Documentation was updated to reflect the new AtomOne release versions.
 * Re-organized some pages for better readability and navigation.